bermarte/js-quiz/planning/development-strategy.md

 ## 0.Setup

 - [Start a repo](https://github.com/bermarte/js-quiz).
-- Study (and possibly modify) the backlog
+- Study and modify the backlog
-- Design a simple wireframe to set guidelines for UI/UX design.
+- Design a wireframe to set guidelines for UI/UX design.
 - Devise a development strategy.

 ---